Oyster mushrooms, yum, such a delicious gourmet food, yet sold at $40 to $50 per kilo.

 After each flush, continue the flush re-feeding procedure until the block either stops producing or you lose it to contamination.

-Interested in foraging for mushrooms?
+Interested in foraging for wild mushrooms?
 Read about Saffron Milk Caps!